RobertoRoos/sawIntuitiveResearchKitWiki/SUJ.md

 PSM1 and PSM2 have identical SUJs except for their second joints that have the same geometry but have different bounds of rotation (PSM1 moves from -135 to 0 and PSM 2 moves from 0 to 135).
 This is why the directions for their label placement is the same.

-The numbering of the joints are as follows:
-* Joint 0: Translation
-* Joint 1:
+The numbering of the joints are best understood if the arm is fully extended.
+Joint 0 is the translational movement.
+The rest of the joints are numbered increasingly as you move out from the main column.
+So joint 1 is the closest joint to the column and joint is the second closest joint.
+Joint 4 is the joint that rotates the carriage in the horizontal plane.

 ### Directions for Placing the Labels